wellcomecollection/wellcomecollection.org/docs/monitoring-strategy.md

 We should also be able to diagnose where repeated unhealthy spots are to retrospectively go back and put more permanent solutions.

-This will ultimately mean more time on new features rather than maintaing
+This will ultimately mean more time on new features rather than maintaining
 <abbr title="business as usual">BAU</abbr>.

 __Links__